CODE-at-TACC/summer-2015/parallel/02-simple-graphics.md

 | Draw a rectangle | ![rectangle](images/rectangle.png) |
 | Draw multiple rectangles | ![more rectangles](images/two_rect.png) |

-After recreating all examples, take a look at the "2D Primatives" in the [Processing documentation](https://processing.org/reference/) and try making other shapes.
+After recreating all examples, take a look at the "2D Primitives" in the [Processing documentation](https://processing.org/reference/) and try making other shapes.
 A good start would be using `ellipse()` to make a circle.

 ## What you learned